Enjoy these protein packed pulled chicken and chickpea sloppy joes as a great alternative to yet another burger.

 High protein diets have become increasingly common for many.
 We really find that cutting down the carbs at lunchtime works for us, making it easier to be sharp during the afternoon.
 A carb-rich lunch tends to just put us to sleep for the afternoon, and while a siesta is a nice idea it does mean that we don’t get nearly as much done.
 We also find that eating more protein during a meal helps us to feel fuller for longer, so there’s less temptation and tendency to snack.
 Eating more protein is, of course, especially important for those who are training or exercising intensively.

 Warburtons have launched a range of protein enriched bread, rolls, sandwich thins and flatbreads, with the enrichment being derived from including pulses as well as wholemeal flour.
 The products all have a great texture and taste just like their regular counterparts.
+Of course they would also be delicious with beef, or used as for bun in a steak bánh mì.

 We especially enjoyed the rolls, with their soft crumb and topped with seeds, perfect filled with a pulled chicken and chickpea sloppy Joe for a quick lunch.